elbiesmith/ideaFoundry/README.md

 var clientNumber = document.getElementById("clientAddress2");<br>

-For the table items we can use the table row and append our data cells var invoiceTableBody = document.getElementById('invoiceTableBody');
+For the table items we can use the table row and append our data cells <br>
+var invoiceTableBody = document.getElementById('invoiceTableBody');

 <strong>usage</strong>
-first make sure the table body is empty invoiceTableBody.innerHTML = "";
+first make sure the table body is empty<br>
+invoiceTableBody.innerHTML = "";

 then append your row and data cells.
 For this example our data is in the following variables